Campus Living Services

 Pest control service is provided as routine maintenance.
 Rooms are inspected and treated at least once per semester.
 Residents will be given as much notice as possible before a pest control inspection.
 The pest control representative is escorted by a Housing Staff member, and if no one is in the room/suite/apartment at the time of inspection, the staff member will key into the room(s).
 The technician comes to the hall every week to spray requested rooms.
 Requests for room spraying should be submitted to a reception desk or your RA.

 Equipment in the recreation rooms of the Commons Building, East Hall, and West Hall is for use by residents.
-Billiard equipment is available from the East Hall reception desk in East Hall and in the Commons Building.
-Between 8 a.m. and 5 p.m., Commons equipment can be checked out from the Housing Office.
+Billiard equipment is available from the Commons Building.
+Between 8 a.m. and 5 p.m., Commons equipment can be checked out from the Campus Living Office.
 After 5 p.m., the equipment is to be checked out through the Commons Assistant on-duty.
 A UALR student photo ID card is required to check-out equipment.
 Courtesy Hours apply to these rooms at all times.
 Staff are authorized to close areas when excessive noise is present, excessive trash is evident, or for safety reasons.
 Guests are allowed in the recreation rooms ONLY under host supervision.
 Any un-escorted guest or person causing a disturbance (in the judgment of a Housing Staff member) will be asked to leave the building.

 The residence halls are staffed seven days per week, 24 hours per day.
 The reception desks will know which RAs are on-call and where they are in case of an emergency.